Rhianah Broomfield

 Manual Lymphatic Drainage

-Manual Lymphatic Drainage is a gentle, rhythmic therapy that encourages the movement of lymph—a clear fluid responsible for removing waste, excess fluid, and cellular debris through the body’s natural detox pathways.
-When lymph flow slows due to stress, surgery, inflammation, or everyday stagnation, MLD helps restore balance using precise, wave-like strokes that clear the body’s drainage routes.
+Manual Lymphatic Drainage (MLD) is a gentle, rhythmic therapy designed to support the movement of lymph — a clear fluid responsible for clearing waste, excess fluid, and cellular debris through the body’s natural detoxification pathways.
+When lymph flow becomes sluggish due to stress, inflammation, surgery, injury, or everyday stagnation, MLD helps restore movement and balance using precise, wave-like techniques that encourage the body’s natural drainage processes.

-Unlike deep massage, MLD uses very light, rhythmic, wave-like strokes that work in harmony with your body’s natural rhythm.
-The movements are soothing and precise, stimulating lymphatic flow without pressure, often leaving clients in a meditative, deeply relaxed state.
-Because lymph nodes are concentrated in areas such as the abdomen, inner thighs, and underarms, these areas may be included in treatment.
-You will always remain appropriately draped, with sensitive areas covered at all times, and techniques are performed with the utmost professionalism and care.
+Because lymph nodes are concentrated in areas such as the abdomen, inner thighs, and underarms, these areas may be included as part of treatment.
+You will always remain appropriately draped, with sensitive areas covered at all times, and all techniques are performed with professionalism and clinical care.

 Contraindications